 Following is the list of some popular companies that are using Angular:

-- Forbes — when it comes to the credibility of news and its sources, Forbes is the top platform.
-The frontend of this American brand is built with Angular to rightly accommodate the inherent component structure (Angular components) of the platform itself.
+- Forbes — The frontend of this American business data and news brand is built with Angular to rightly accommodate the inherent component structure (Angular components) of the platform itself.

 - TransferWise — TransferWise is a London-based online money transfer system that says that they are a cheap and fast way to send money abroad.
 A significant portion of the TransferWise tool is using the services of Angular to facilitate their target market.

-- Indiegogo — an ideal crowdsourcing platform for entrepreneurs and investors.
-On this platform, entrepreneurs look for an opportunity to pitch their ideas and find appropriate investors for them.
+- Indiegogo — Crowdsourcing platform where entrepreneurs look for an opportunity to pitch their ideas and find appropriate investors for them.
 Combined with Ruby on Rails on the backend, Indiegogo uses Angular on the frontend to support its everyday operations.

 - Santander — Santander uses Angular to create high-impact financial solutions.